 Special reading rooms are often provided to minimize the risk to holdings while being consulted by patrons, which are sometimes monitored by library personnel who also provide reference assistance and relay requests for materials.
 Rules often apply to use of materials in order to protect against inadvertent damage; Writing implements which use ink are very commonly prohibited, as well as flash photography, use of mobile phones, and the presence of food and beverages.
 Protective gloves are sometimes required when consulting particularly delicate materials, photographs, and metal objects, and many libraries may require that books be read only while resting in special cradles.

-In addition to the required reading and standard text for faculty and students, it is also our intent to expand and provide works of historical and cultural content and significance to better address education of our students and community on the history of Black America based on living truths, facts and through videos, articles, pictures and the use of rare and authentic artifacts.
-Below are some of the books we are seeking to be a part of the new library
+In addition to the required reading and standard text for faculty and students, it is also our intent to expand and provide works of historical and cultural content and significance to better address education of our students and community on the history of Black America based on living truths and facts through videos, articles, pictures, visiting exhibits and the use of rare and authentic artifacts.
+Below are some of the books we are seeking to be a part of the new library (Suggestions welcomed)

 “The African Origin Of Civilization: Myth or Reality” By Cheikh Anta Diop

 "Developmental Psychology of the Black Child” by Amos N. Wilson

 “The Mis-Education of the Negro” by Carter Godwin Woodson

 “The Autobiography of Malcolm X” as told to Alex Haley